sh-khashimov/RESegmentedControl/Documentation/Style.md

 ### Creating a Preset

-The second option requires more time and code but is a more reusable option.
-To implement the second method, you need to create your own preset.
+A better option is to create a **preset**, while it requires more time and code but is more reusable.

-To create a Preset, inherit from the `SegmentedControlPresettable` protocol.
+To create a **preset**, create a `struct` and inherit from the `SegmentedControlPresettable` protocol.

 ``` Swift
 struct DarkPreset: SegmentedControlPresettable
 ```

-`SegmentedControlPresettable` protocol contains three main style that you need implament in your preset:
+`SegmentedControlPresettable` protocol contains three main styles that you need to implement in your **preset**:

 ``` Swift
 struct DarkPreset: SegmentedControlPresettable {